Loh Guan Lye Specialists Centre

-The Loh Guan Lye Specialists Centre is a 273-bed private hospital in the city of George Town in Penang, Malaysia.
-Located at Macalister Road, it was established in 1975 and has been expanded over the years.
-The hospital now consists of three wings - the Main Wing, a Diagnostic Wing, and a Women & Children Wing.
+Loh Guan Lye Specialists Centre is a private hospital in George Town within the Malaysian state of Penang.
+Established in 1975, the 273-bed hospital has been expanded over the years and now consists of three wings - the Main Wing, a Diagnostic Wing, and a Women and Children Wing.

 History

 The hospital, founded in 1975, was named after its founder, Dr Loh Guan Lye.
 It has since been expanded, with the completion of a 10-storey wing in 2009.

 Services

 Among the services provided by the hospital are as follows.